-[Section XXI.]
-(Section XXI, P. L.) And be it further en-

-acted by the authority aforesaid, That all wagoners, and drivers of carriages of all kinds, whether of burden, or pleasure, using the said road shall, except when passing by a carriage of slower draught, keep their horses and carriages on the right hand side of said road, in the passing direction, leaving the other side of the road free and clear for other carriages to pass and repass, and, if any driver shall offend against this provision, he shall forfeit and pay the sum of two dollars to any person who shall be obstructed in his passage, and will sue for the same, to be recovered, with costs, before any justice, in the same manner as debts under ten pounds are by law recoverable.
+Section XXII.
+(Section XXII, P. L.) And be it further enacted by the authority aforesaid, That all wagoners and drivers of carriages of all kinds, whether of burden or pleasure, using the said road, except when passing by a carriage of slower draft. shall keep their horses and carriages on the right hand side of the road, in the passing direction, leaving the other side of the road free and clear for other carriages to pass and repass; and if any driver shall offend against this provision, he shall forfeit and pay the sum of two dollars to any person who shall be obstructed in his passage and will sue for the same, to be recovered with costs before any justice, in the same manner as debts of equal amount are or may be by law recoverable.